Bellin College logo

 1909

-Founded as Deaconess Sanitarium Training School for Nurses by Dr. Julius Bellin
+Founded as Deaconess Sanitarium Training School for Nurses by Dr. Julius Bellin.

 1928

-Name changed to Bellin Memorial Training School after Dr. Bellin's death
+Name changed to Bellin Memorial Training School after Dr. Bellin's death.

 1930

-Began partnership with Milwaukee Children's Hospital for nursing student experience
+Began a partnership with Milwaukee Children's Hospital.

 1953